-NIKE, named for the Greek goddess of victory, is the world's #1 shoe and apparel company.
+NIKE, named for the Greek goddess of victory, is a shoe and apparel company.
 It designs, develops, and sells a variety of products to help in playing basketball and soccer (football), as well as in running, men's and women's training, and other action sports.
-Under its namesake brand, NIKE also markets sports-inspired products for children and various competitive and recreational activities; it also sells sportswear under the Converse and Hurley brands.
-The company, which generates some 60% of sales outside the US, sells through more than 1,100-owned retail stores worldwide and an e-commerce site, and to thousands of retail accounts, independent distributors, licensees and sales representatives.
+Under its namesake brand, NIKE also markets sports-inspired products for children and various competitive and recreational activities; it also sells sportswear under the Converse.
+The company, which generates some 60% of sales outside the US, sells through more than 1,090-owned retail stores worldwide and an e-commerce site, and to thousands of retail accounts, independent distributors, licensees and sales representatives.
 Customer in North America accounts for about 40% of total revenue.

 NIKE footwear is the company's leading product offering, bringing in more than 60% of sales and led by the iconic Jordan Brand and other collections.
-NIKE Apparel accounts for about 30% of sales and NIKE Equipment (bags, sport balls, timepieces, digital devices, bats, protective equipment and other equipment designed for sports activities) adds about 5%.
+NIKE Apparel accounts for about 30% of sales and NIKE Equipment (bags, socks, sport balls, eyewear, timepieces, digital devices, bats, protective equipment and other equipment designed for sports activities) adds about 5%.

 NIKE is based near Beaverton, Oregon; it has a 400-acre site with more than 40 buildings.
 It also has regional headquarters in Hilversum, the Netherlands (for the EMEA region) and Shanghai, China (for the Greater China region) and branch offices and subsidiaries in more than 50 other countries.

-The company generates nearly 45% of sales in North America (mostly the US) with another quarter in Europe, the Middle East, and Africa.
+The company generates nearly 40% of sales in North America (mostly the US) with another quarter in Europe, the Middle East, and Africa.
 Greater China account for about 20% of revenue and some 15% for the rest of the Asia-Pacific region and Latin America.

 Sales and Marketing

-NIKE generates about two-thirds of sales from wholesale customers such as retail accounts (footwear and sporting goods stores; athletic specialty stores; department stores; skate, tennis, and golf shops), independent distributors, and licensees.
+NIKE generates about two-thirds of sales from wholesale customers such as retail accounts (footwear and sporting goods stores; athletic specialty stores; department stores; skate, tennis, and golf shops), independent distributors, licensees, and sales representatives.
 It also sells directly to consumers through a strong global network of company-owned stores and its growing ecommerce site.

 NIKE markets its footwear and other products globally through diverse advertising and promotional programs and campaigns, including print, social media, online advertising, and endorsement contracts with celebrity athletes.
-Total advertising and promotion expenses were about $3.8 billion, $3.6 billion, and $3.3 billion for fiscal years 2019, 2018, and 2017, respectively.
+Total advertising and promotion expenseswere $3.6 billion, $3.8 billion and $3.6 billion for fiscal years 2020, 2019 and 2018, respectively.

-Cash at the end of fiscal 2019 was $4.5 billion, an increase of $217 million from the prior year.
-Cash from operations contributed $5.9 billion to the coffers, while investing activities used $264 million, mainly for capital expenditures.
-Financing activities used another $5.3 billion for dividends to stockholders and stock repurchase.
+Cash at the end of fiscal 2020 was $8.3 billion, an increase of $3.9 billion from the prior year.
+Cash from operations contributed $2.5 billion to the coffers, while investing activities used $1 billion, mainly for capital expenditures.
+Financing activities provided another $2.5 billion from proceeds of borrowings.